 Learn how to make an easy dinner in an electric skillet with chicken thighs.
 We up the flavor with plenty of garlic including antioxidant rich fermented black garlic.

 This post is sponsored by Texas Black Gold Garlic

 This post includes affiliate links.
 This means that at no additional cost to you, I will earn a commission if you click through and make a purchase.
 These are products and services I recommend because I use or trust them.
 Cookies will be used to track the affiliate links you click.

 I have been in this blog business now for almost 14 years.

 I look back at some of my earlier posts and just completely shake my head.

 Even more embarrassing when someone pins one of my awful pictures on Pinterest for the world to see (although never let poor photography stop you from pinning a photo!).

-In the early days of my blog I wrote several posts on using an electric skillet as it was among my popular searches in the first year.
+In the early days of my blog I wrote several posts on using an electric skillet (or electric frying pan) as it was among my popular searches in the first year.
 Somewhere I got away from that, but I am heading back to my roots today.

-- 1 1/2 pounds boneless skinless chicken thighs
+- 1 ½ pounds boneless skinless chicken thighs

 - 1-2 tablespoons neutral tasting cooking oil canola, vegetable, grapeseed